wahrwolf/howl/README.md

 # Howl - the multi protocol messenger!
-The goal of this project is to provided a cli client for multiple message protocols.
+The goal of this project is to provide a cli client for multiple message protocols.

-This allows logging from bots or remote system using a simple plugin mechanism.
+This allows logging from bots or remote systems, using a simple plugin mechanism.

-With simple config files (powered by toml) multiple accounts can be maintained side by side withouth the hassle of to many parametrs
+With simple config files (powered by toml) multiple accounts can be maintained side by side without the hassle of too many parameters.

 ## Usage:
 Since this project is also powered by fire, you can access all methods defined on the accounts like: